gadam/fintech_assessment_01/README.md

 * Electronically collect the data and information required to pre-qualify borrowers, retrieve and validate information relating to income, the property and the loan purpose
 * Determine the type of loan that the borrower could qualify for
 * Collect the information required to formalise the application at point-of-sale, including purchase and sales contracts, W-2 forms, profit and loss statements and mortgage statements
-* Automatically perform the underwriting electronically leading to a decisionin a minimum amount of time
+* Electronically prepare the material necessary for underwriting
 * Leverage cloud technologies to scale up as and when required